 Accident Injury Attorneys Place Parties on Notice and Send Letters of Representation

 To prevent them from contacting you, your personal injury attorney informs all relevant parties that they represent you.
-They notify each person or entity that all future contacts or inquiries must come through the law office.
-This allows a personal injury attorney to keep track of insurance communications and insurance claim statuses, injury prognosis, medical treatment and bills, and other information critical to your case.
+They notify each person or entity that all future contacts or inquiries must come through the law firm.
+This allows your personal injury attorney to track insurance communications and claim statuses, injury prognosis, medical treatment and bills, and other information critical to your case.

 Sending Formal Letters of Representation